Getting Started With Your Online Classes

 Access to Computers and the Internet

 To complete online courses, you will need regular access to a computer and internet access.
-High speed internet access is highly recommended for all courses and is required for some courses.
+High speed internet access is highly recommended for all courses and is required for most courses. iPads and Chromebooks or devices running Chrome OS do not meet the minimum technology requirements.
+You must have access to a personal computer.

 Please note that the lack of access to a reliable computer, reliable high-speed interent connection, or required technology or software for your MSU online classes is NOT an excuse for submitting late work, or requesting extended exam timeframes, or starting courses late in the semester.
 Please be sure you are prepared for the technology demands of online course enrollment at the start of the academic semester.